pashmaklang/zen-of-pashmak/README.md

 - Enthropy is better than order
 - Fun is better than boring
 - Happy is better than sad
-- Pashm is better than hair
+- Pashm is better than hash
 - While is better than Do-While